Status

 Full description

-The study will involve three visits at The Royal's Institute of Mental Health Research.
+The study will involve three visits at The Royal's Institute of Mental Health Research in Ottawa, Canada.
 Each visit will last about 2.5 hours long.

-Visits 1 and 2: We ask participants to fill out several questionnaires on a computer.
-We also ask participants to answer some questions about their current and past mental health.
-Participants will also perform some tasks involving general thinking skills.
+Visits 1 and 2: Participants are asked to fill out several questionnaires on a computer.
+Participants are also asked to answer some questions about their current and past mental health as well as perform some tasks involving general thinking skills.

 Enrollment